 Fiancé / fiancée visas, called K-1 visas, allow foreigners who are engaged to U.S. citizens to travel to America to get married.
 The wedding must occur within 90 days of arrival in the U.S. Once married, K-1 visas holders may then apply to adjust their status to a legal permanent resident in order to stay in the U.S.

-Below our Las Vegas Nevada fiancé(e) visa lawyers answer frequently-asked-question about K-1 visas in Nevada.
-Click on a topic to go directly to that section:
+Below our Las Vegas Nevada fiancé(e) visa lawyers answer frequently-asked-questions about K-1 visas in Nevada.

 - 1. Am I eligible for a K-1 visa in Nevada?